Wonderama: The Sonny Fox years

-Independent television network Metromedia (born from the former DuMont Network) hired Fox to host Wonderama on its New York flagship station, WABD (soon to become WNEW-TV), succeeding the team of Bill Britten and Doris Faye.
+Independent television network Metromedia (born from the former DuMont Network) hired Fox to host Wonderama on its New York flagship station WNEW-TV, succeeding the team of Bill Britten and Doris Faye.
 Hiring Fox ended what some called the "musical-hosts syndrome" that Wonderama had for its first few years.
 Fox became Wonderamas sole host for eight years, until August 1967.